nfisher23/nickolasfisher.com/content/blog/Java-IO-Input-Streaming.md

 ```

-Now, let&#39;s say we have a file that has a single line, in UTF-8 format:
+Now, let's say we have a file that has a single line, in UTF-8 format:

 ```
 1 this is some text